dravasp/ccavenuepaymentgatewaymagentoseamless/README.md

 Alternatively, you can `Timestamp` which will `create a Read-only Copy with File Name`.
 _________________________________________________________________________________________
 If you would like to `Sign a Legal Document` via `ZohoSign` - https://www.zoho.com/sign/sign-documents-with-aadhaar-esign.html
+Configure New Digital ID by Saving to Windows Certificate Store Fill and Sign or Request e-Signatures via Adobe Acrobat DC Reader Sign Documents with (Aadhaar) E-Signature using Zoho Sign (India, Singapore, South Africa, EU, Switzerland, Japan) What is Signpass for Singapore, AES - South Africa, eIDAS for EU, ZertES for Switzerland, and JADAC (JAPAN)
 _________________________________________________________________________________________
 `UIDAI Aadhaar eSign (2 Zoho Credits)` or `eMudhra eSign  (100 Zoho Credits/year)`